 Monica holds a Master's of Public Health (MPH) from UC Berkeley and a BS in Human Nutrition from the University of Maine.
 Monica brings her commitment to becoming more anti-racist to all aspects of her personal and professional life.
 She lives in Middletown with her family.

-Beverly Lawrence is a Middletown community advocate and a mother of 3.
-Aside from the MRJC Steering Committee, Beverly is also a steering committee member for other groups such as Opportunity Knocks, the Middletown Area Transit, the School Readiness Council, and the Middlesex NAACP.
-Beverly is also a member of the American Legion Auxilliary Unit 206.
-She is 1 of 3 women of color who has run a mentoring group called GIFTS (Girls Inspired for Total Success) for 11 years.
+Beverly was one of the founders of the MRJC and previously served as the organization's Finance Manager.
+A longtime Middletown community advocate and mother of three, Bev is also a steering committee member of several other local community groups, including Opportunity Knocks, Middletown Area Transit, the School Readiness Council, and the Middlesex NAACP.
+She is also a member of the American Legion Auxiliary Unit 206.
+In addition, for the past 11+ years, Bev has co-run a girls' mentoring group called GIFTS (Girls Inspired for Total Success).

 Shannon joined the MRJC Steering Committee in 2022.
 She currently works as Communications Manager for the Child Health and Development Institute (CHDI), a statewide nonprofit focused on improving the children's behavioral health system, and is also a communications consultant for nonprofits and mental health providers.

 Shannon has worked on a range of issues throughout her career, including fair housing, education, and economic justice.
 She holds a Master's in Social Work (MSW) from the University of Connecticut and a BA in Writing from Ithaca College.
 She lives in Middletown with her husband and two children.

 Ayanna became involved in the Middletown community as the Russell Library's Community Engagement Coordinator in 2019 and joined the MRJC Steering Committee in 2022.
 She now works at her alma mater, Quinnipiac University, as a Project & Operations Manager in the Office of Career Development & Experiential Learning.